-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 Mr. Musk had previously described himself as socially liberal and said that he donated to Hillary Clinton and Barack Obama.
 As he told Mr. Rogan last month: “I was on the left until three years ago.”

-His political journey to Mr. Trump’s side appears to have started during the COVID-19 pandemic when he chafed at public-health closures of Tesla’s factory in California.
+His political journey to Mr. Trump’s side appears to have started during the COVID-19 pandemic when he chafed at public health closures of Tesla’s factory in California.
 He also became a critic of what he calls the “woke mind virus” in society, particularly around gender identity.
-He has a transgender daughter, Vivian, who transitioned in 2020 at the age of 16.
+He has a transgender daughter, Vivian, who transitioned in 2020 at age 16.
 The two are estranged; Mr. Musk says he “lost” his son to gender surgery that he claims he was tricked into approving.
 In total, he has 11 children, born to three mothers.

 Under his ownership, Twitter, which he renamed X, reinstated Mr. Trump’s account, which had been banned from the platform, as well as several right-wing firebrands.
 Critics say the platform has largely stopped policing misinformation.

 Mr. Musk publicly declared his backing for Mr. Trump after the former president survived an assassination attempt in Butler, Pennsylvania, on July 13.
-X leaned hard into the campaign, amplifying positive messages about Mr. Trump and other Republicans at the expense of Democrats, according to the Washington Post.
+X leaned hard into the campaign, amplifying positive messages about Mr. Trump and other Republicans at the expense of Democrats, according to The Washington Post.
 Other research has found Mr. Musk’s own posts have also been boosted on X. Analysts say the increasingly right-wing tilt on X could also reflect the exodus of liberal users under Mr. Musk’s ownership.

 Critics accuse Mr. Musk, who has over 200 million followers, of spreading false claims about election fraud and other Trump talking points.
 He repeatedly argued on X and elsewhere that Democrats were deliberately encouraging illegal immigration as part of a plot to boost their party’s prospects at the ballot box (only citizens can legally vote in federal elections).
 His claims that Democrats are “importing” migrants into swing states to engineer future majorities also echo the racist “Great Replacement” conspiracy theory.

 Mr. Trump owns his own digital platform, Truth Social, though his posts there were reposted on X during the campaign.
-That technically puts the two men in competition for social-media clicks, while Mr. Musk has ambitions for X to become a digital-payments platform.
+That technically puts the two men in competition for social media clicks, while Mr. Musk has ambitions for X to become a digital-payments platform.

 Critics have pointed to X’s loss in advertising revenue and vertiginous drop in valuation since Mr. Musk took it private as an example of his Midas touch deserting him.
 But his vast wealth means that he can afford to subsidize X to sustain its political reach, just as media tycoons prop up loss-making news outlets that have influence over public life.

 Amazon founder Jeff Bezos owns a space company that competes with SpaceX for rocket launches.
-He also owns the Washington Post, which made him a target for Mr. Trump during his first term.
-The newspaper’s editorial board reacted furiously when he axed its planned endorsement of Vice President Harris, arguing that the Post should remain politically neutral.
+He also owns The Washington Post, which made him a target for Mr. Trump during his first term.
+The newspaper’s editorial board reacted furiously when he axed its planned endorsement of Vice President Harris, arguing that The Post should remain politically neutral.
 After Mr. Trump won a second term, Mr. Bezos publicly congratulated him on “an extraordinary political comeback” and wished him success in “leading and uniting” the country.

 The message was posted on X.